EDUCATION – REPETITIONS

 Instinctive behaviour repeats without any noticeable change over generations.

-The wheels of the repetitive focusing, learning, remembering system were set turning, we combined and created, and look how successful it all was!
+The wheels of the repetitive focusing, learning, memorising system were set turning, we combined and created.

-squirrel driving a wheelWe developed a fascinating array of new toys and new tools and all of a sudden found ourselves with an Industrial Revolution which simultaneously specialised on smaller repetitious segments, and speeded up the whole process.
+Squirrel driving a wheel.We developed a fascinating array of new toys and new tools and all of a sudden found ourselves with an Industrial Revolution which specialised on smaller repetitious segments to learn and repeat, and speed up the whole process.
 Henry Ford gave this process gestalt (form), with piece work on assembly lines.

 Other people make a case for the climate.
 On a psychological level, the problem is the form of education needed.
-You can look after animals with empathy, carts with common sense, but cars and the industrial world need technical and abstract skills.
+We could look after animals with empathy; carts with common sense – but cars and the industrial world needed technical and abstract skills.

 Education and Training

-And our modern education system systematically increases our focusing abilities and synchronically suppresses the natural development of our
+Our modern education increases specific focusing abilities which are possibly exactly the areas which oppose and suppress the natural development of our

 senses.